Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

 The \texttt{pyMON} pipeline is an adaptation of \texttt{pySYD} (see \citealt{Chontos-2021} for more details), where the main difference is that $\Delta\nu$ is not measured.
-In both pipelines, the power spectrum is smoothed using an estimate for $\Delta\nu$. \texttt{pyMON} substitutes this measurement with an estimate from a calibrated $\Delta\nu$-$\nu_{\text{max}}$ scaling relation \citep{Stello-2009_dnu_numax_relation,Howell-2022}.
-This is useful for low signal-to-noise data (e.g. our M4 photometry), because it is difficult to measure an accurate $\Delta\nu$.
-A comparison between the \texttt{pySYD} and \texttt{pyMON} methods shows that the measurement of $\nu_{\text{max}}$ remains consistent, however there is a reduction by a factor of $\sim~2$ in the $\nu_{\text{max}}$ uncertainty, due to the reduced uncertainty in $\Delta\nu$.
+In both pipelines, the power spectrum is smoothed using an estimate for $\Delta\nu$, however \texttt{pyMON} uses a calibrated $\Delta\nu$-$\nu_{\text{max}}$ scaling relation \citep{Stello-2009_dnu_numax_relation} to estimate this quantity.
+This is useful for low signal-to-noise data -- such as the M4 red giant sample in \citet{Howell-2022}-- where measurements are $\Delta\nu$ are highly uncertain.
+A comparison between the \texttt{pySYD} results in \citet{Howell-2022} and our \texttt{pyMON} results show that the measurement of $\nu_{\text{max}}$ remains consistent, however there is a reduction by a factor of $\sim2$ in the $\nu_{\text{max}}$ uncertainty (refer to \citealt{Howell-2025} for further discussion on this uncertainty reduction).
 Consequently, this results in a decrease in the seismic mass uncertainties by a factor of $\sim1.5$.

-We provide our individual seismic masses in the bottom panel of Figure~\ref{FigGam}.
-Note that we have removed the stars identified as mass outliers in \citet{Howell-2022}, and also limited the RGB sample to below the luminosity bump (hereby known as lower RGB or LRGB).
-This ensured there was no bias to lower masses due to any mass loss that might have occurred.
-In the top panel of Figure~\ref{FigGam}, we represent the distribution of our masses as kernel density estimation (KDE) functions for each evolutionary phase.
-A KDE is calculated by modelling each data point as a Gaussian, adopting the mass as the mean and the uncertainty as the standard deviation.
-The final KDE is the summation of the Gaussian components, where the area has been normalised to a value of one.
+Scaling relations may also include correction factors ($f_{\nu{\rm max}}$, $f_{\Delta\nu}$) to account for structural differences between the Sun and the target stars.
+In this case we are only interested in the value of $f_{\nu{\rm max}}$, for which various prescriptions have been given in the literature \citep[see, e.g.,][]{Sharma-2016,Hekker-2020,Pinsonneault-2025}, but these have been limited to higher metallicities.
+More recently, \citet{Lindsay-2025} found that at the metallicity of M4, $f_{\nu{\rm max}}\approx1.05$, which could indicate an overestimation of about 5\% of RGB masses.
+However, that only applies to RGB stars, and correction factors have not been estimated for low-metallicity core-He-burning or AGB stars yet.

+We note, however, that correction factors are predominantly calibrated through (or involving) stellar radii, and \citet{Ash-2025} showed that radius-based $f_{\nu{\rm max}}$ values could potentially result in overcorrecting the masses.
+They also found that while not using any $f_{\nu{\rm max}}$ corrections can result in small systematic errors in the seismic masses, the differences stay largely constant along the RGB (and larger, $\nu_{\rm max}$-dependent deviations only occur when $\Delta\nu$ is also used).
+Thus, if $f_{\nu{\rm max}}$ does not depend on $\nu_{\rm max}$, the mass differences between different stars will not be affected.